PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 13:25:49
+Last updated: 2024-04-08 13:26:22
-Random Quote: Knowledge is a weapon, Jon.
-Arm yourself well before you ride forth to battle.  -  Maester Aemon
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres